cloudevents/spec/schemaregistry/schemaregistry.md

 Avro are popular in eventing and messaging scenarios.
-With most of the metadata information such as names and types of fields being held externally in schema documents, these frameworks are able to produce very compact on-wire representations of structured data that is carries as the payload of events and messages.
+With most of the metadata information such as names and types of fields being held externally in schema documents, these frameworks are able to produce very compact on-wire representations of structured data that is carried as the payload of events and messages.
 While the wire-footprint savings are often very significant, the added cost is that of schema handling.
 All communicating parties who need to deserialize the event or message payload need access to the schema used to